 - 1. All entries in the division must be prepared and bottled by the exhibitor. - 2.
 Must be 21 and older to enter this division.
 MUST SHOW ID TO SUPERINTENDENT WHEN BRINGING ITEMS IN. - 3.
 Submit three (3) 10 to 14 oz bottle per entry.
 Meads and Ciders can be in larger bottles. - 4.
-The named exhibitor may enter two entries in each class. - 5.
-Three bottles will be required for each entry: two bottles with no label for taste judging and one with label for display and label judging. - submitted with bottles on day of judging.
+The named exhibitor may enter two entries in each class. - Three bottles will be required for each entry: two bottles with no label for taste judging and one with label for display and label judging. - Entry/Recipe form for each entry must be completed and submitted with bottles on day of judging.
 Form is available on fair website calhouncountyfairgrounds.com - 7.
 Awards-Rosette for Best of Show; Ribbons for 1st, 2nd and 3rd.
 Engraved 175th Beer Mug - 8.
-No commercial beer accepted. - 9.
-This event is following Beer Judging Certification Program www.BJCP.org.
+No commercial beer accepted. - This event is following Beer Judging Certification Program -www.BJCP.org.